Damson: Uses

 The skin of the damson can have a very tart flavour, particularly when unripe (the term "damson" is often used to describe red wines with rich yet acidic plummy flavours).
 The fruit is therefore most often used for cooking, and is commercially grown for preparation in jam and other fruit preserves.
 Some varieties of damson, however, such as "Merryweather", are sweet enough to eat directly from the tree, and most are palatable raw if allowed to fully ripen.
 They can also be pickled, canned, or otherwise preserved.

 Because damson stones may be difficult and time-consuming to separate from the flesh, preserves, such as jam or fruit butter, are often made from whole fruit.
 Most cooks then remove the stones, but others, either in order not to lose any of the pulp or because they believe the flavour is better, leave the stones in the final product.
-A limited number of damson stones left in jam is supposed to impart a subtle almond flavour, though as with all plums damson stones contain the cyagenic glycoside amygdalin, a toxin.
+A limited number of damson stones left in jam is supposed to impart a subtle almond flavour, though as with all plums damson stones contain the cyanogenic glycoside amygdalin, a toxin.

 Damson gin is made in a similar manner to sloe gin, although less sugar is necessary as the damsons are sweeter than sloes.
 Insititia varieties similar to damsons are used to make slivovitz, a distilled plum spirit made in Slavic countries.
 Damson wine was once common in England: a 19th-century reference said that "good damson wine is, perhaps, the nearest approach to good port that we have in England.
-No currant wine can equal it."
+No currant wine can equal it".